Climate Change

 These Malawian families were down to one meal a day, as their crops failed due to erratic monsoon rains - one of the impacts of climate change.
 D. Radcliff photo

-NCP carbon farm in Virginia will turn food production from an emitter of carbon to a way to store carbon.
+NCP's Jubilee Carbon Farm in Virginia is turning food production from an emitter of carbon to a way to store carbon.

 NCP supports native communities in the Americas both in their roles as defenders of natural areas and in their reforestation efforts.